actuator/cve/README.md

   - **Description**: Technicolor TC8715D devices have predictable default WPA2 security passwords.
 An attacker who scans for SSID and BSSID values may be able to predict these passwords.

 - **CVE-2023-46919**
-  - **Description**: Phlox com.phlox.simpleserver (aka Simple HTTP Server) 1.8 and com.phlox.simpleserver.plus (aka Simple HTTP Server PLUS) 1.8.1-plus have a hardcoded aKySWb2jjrr4dzkYXczKRt7K encryption key.
+  - **Description**: Phlox com.phlox.simpleserver (aka Simple HTTP Server) 1.8 and com.phlox.simpleserver.plus (aka Simple HTTP Server PLUS) 1.8.1-plus have a hardcoded aKySWb2jjrr4dzkYXczKRt7K (AES) encryption key.
+An attacker with physical access to the application's source code or binary can extract this key & use it decrypt the TLS secret.

 - **CVE-2023-46918**
   - **Description**: Phlox com.phlox.simpleserver.plus (aka Simple HTTP Server PLUS) 1.8.1-plus has an Android manifest file that contains an entry with the android:allowBackup attribute set to true.
 This could be leveraged by an attacker with physical access to the device.